Founders/ Executive Directors

 1. Raising Awareness - although October is National Breast Cancer Awareness month, Pink S.H.O.E.S., Inc. believes in raising awareness & educating throughout the year.
 We remain dedicated to empowering young women to take charge of their own breast health.

 2. Promoting Early Detection - early detection is critically important, we must be our own health advocates.

 3. Educating - we are usually led to believe that breast cancer is an older women's disease, and although breast cancer in young women accounts for a small percentage of all breast cancer cases, the impact of the disease is significant.
 We are dedicated to eliminating breast cancer disparities to young women.

 Since starting in 2011 we have raised and distributed funds to assist many women & their families.
 PSI has been invited to multiple speaking engagements and are the recipients of the Town of Babylon 2014 “Phoenix Award”.
 Pink S.H.O.E.S.
 Inc. has also been guests on NBC’s “Weekend Today in New York” with Pat Battle & ABC’s “Here & Now” show with Sandra Bookman.

-PSI was created to fill a gap for women 40 and under battling breast cancer and in need of support.
+PSI was created to fill a gap for young women battling breast cancer and in need of support.
 We found that many organizations catered to older women and younger women couldn’t relate.
 We have since become a piece of the bridge that helps to close the age gap and promotes the fact that breast cancer is not just an older woman’s disease.